 First, there is the base fare.
 This is what your pay starts off at as soon as the trip begins, similar to a taxi meter.
 Remember when people took taxis?
-Your travel time, wait time and distance pay is added to this base fare.
+Uber will also add your travel time, wait time and distance to this base fare.

-Second, you are paid if you arrive at the pick up location and have to wait longer than 2 minutes for your passenger to enter the vehicle.
+Second, Uber will pay you if you arrive at the pick up location and have to wait longer than 2 minutes for your passenger to enter the vehicle.

 Third, you are paid by distance traveled using a rate per km/mile.
 You are not paid to drive to pick up your rider, only from the pick up location where they enter your vehicle to their drop off location.

 Finally, you are paid based on time.
 This can be helpful when you are stuck in traffic or driving a short distance on congested roads.

 There is also something known as a minimum fare, which doesn’t need much explanation.
 No matter how far you drive someone, you at least get the minimum fare.
 This would be in the case where someone is only going one block, for example.

 After you add up your base fare, time and distance pay, Uber takes their commission off which is known as The Uber Fee.
 This is typically around 25% but depending on when you signed up and which city you are in, it could be vary.
 You can find out how much they take by looking at your contract in the app.

 Uber surge pricing is essentially a boost to your standard earnings.
 This is done using a multiplier advertised on the map inside your app.
 If you drive to the zone with a surge multiplier advertised, for example, 2.0, then your pay is doubled.
 The Uber fee does not apply to your extra money for surge.